RUHacking/Code-of-Conduct/README.md

 # Code of Conduct

-Last updated 01 Febuary 2018
+Last updated 01 February 2018

 We believe that everyone has the right to be in a safe and welcoming environment when attending events run, or supported, by R. U. Hacking.